kvarak/dnd/docs/_Classes/fighter.md

 Any time you have advantage on an attack with your sling, it deals extra 1d6 damage.
 This extra damage increases by an additional d6 at 15th level.

 ### Quick reflexes
-You gain proficiency bonus with initiative checks.
-In addition, when a creature within 30 feet of you moves, you can use your ***reaction*** to make a ranged weapon attack with a sling against that creature.
+You gain ***expertise*** on initiative checks.
+In addition, when a creature within 30 ft of you moves, you can use your ***reaction*** to make a ranged weapon attack with a sling against that creature.

 ### Improved Critical
 Your sling attacks score a critical hit on a roll of 19-20.

 ### Exploiting Shot
 When you score a critical hit with a sling against a target, you can choose to give that target disadvantage on attack rolls and ability checks, the blinded condition, or the deafened condition until the start of your next turn, or you can choose to make the target fall prone.